absmach/supermq-docs/docs/api.md

 ### Get User Profile

-You can always check the user profile that is logged in by using the `user_token`.
+You can always check the user profile that is logged-in by using the `user_token`.

 ```bash
 curl -sSiX GET http://localhost/users/profile -H "Authorization: Bearer <user_token>"